Professor Abigail Harrison Moore

 Qualifications

-• MA History of Art, Universoty of St Andrews, 1994
+- MA History of Art, University of St Andrews, 1994

 Student education

-At the University of Leeds, I have individually designed, developed, prepared, and am/have been module leader for a variety of modules focusing on topics such as museum collections, country houses, museum studies, ideals and aesthetics, interpreting cultures, accredited learning from study days and professional work-based learning.
+At the University of Leeds, I have individually designed, developed, prepared, and am/have been module leader for a large number of undergraduate and postgraduate modules focusing on topics such as museum collections, country houses, museum studies, ideals and aesthetics, interpreting cultures, accredited learning from study days and professional work-based learning.
+I co-developed the University of Leeds’ successful masters programme in Art Gallery and Museum Studies, and co-developed its sister programme, MA Arts Management and Heritage Studies.
+I currently am Programme Director for the Post-Graduate Certificate in Teachers Research and Practice, part of a wider programme for Continuing Professional Development for art and art history teachers - atcuk.org.

-I have also contributed to many team-taught modules, and contributed to MOOCs, including the award winning ‘The IB Extended Essay; Managing your Research Project’ and have set up and delivered many Educational Engagement activities including developing the University’s much-praised EPQ programme.
-I led on a project that has now seen the School made the Northern Centre for Excellence by the Association for Art History and developed and lead ‘Plan, Prepare, Provide’, a residential programme for art and art history teachers.
+I have also contributed to many team-taught modules, and contributed to MOOCs, including the award winning ‘The IB Extended Essay; Managing your Research Project’ and have set up and delivered many Educational Engagement activities, including Articulation and developing the University’s much-praised EPQ programme.